heralight/lift_basic_runmode/README.md

  * modernizr
  * jquery 1.8.3
  * conditional runMode snippet
- * Twitte Bootstrap included to illustrate the use of sbt shell tasks
+ * Twitter Bootstrap included to illustrate the use of sbt shell tasks

 ## Goal